bambora/na-android-checkout/README.md

 Once the user has completed all fields with valid input an onActivityResult, provided by you, is called and passed a PayFromResult containing address information and a token for the credit card details.

-By integrating NA Android SDK a developer can easily provide a way for users to accept payments in an Android app.
-NA Android SDK provides some client-side validation, smart field data formatting and a design that works in all Android device form factors.
+By integrating Android Checkout a developer can easily provide a way for users to accept payments in an Android app.
+Checkout provides some client-side validation, smart field data formatting and a design that works in all Android device form factors.

 <a name="demo"/>